DonDimon1/GS-GO-WallHack-GlowHack-in-last-version-game/README.md

+Disclaimer: This material is provided for educational purposes only.
+The author is not responsible for any misuse of the information provided.

 GS:GO WallHack (GlowHack) in last version game

 To identify the game, you need to change its name in the FindWindowA function call.
 My game name was "Counter-Strike: Global Offensive - Direct3D 9", but yours may be different.
 Alternatively, if the game is not found, you can manually enter the process pid.